Isnag people: Funeral practices

-The Isnag wrap the deceased person in a mat (ikamen), and is then carried on the shoulders of the immediate male family members.
+The Isnag wrap the deceased person in a mat, and is then carried on the shoulders of the immediate male family members.
 Items are placed inside the coffin in order to help the deceased person throughout his/her journey.
 For example, a jar (basi) is placed in the coffin to quench the deceased one's thirst.
 Another example is a spear and shield also being put inside in order to help him/her protect himself/herself from enemies during the journey.
 The coffin is then lowered into either the kitchen area of their families home or in a burial site owned by his/her family.

 Early accounts of the Isnag

 The Isnag are distinguished from the other Cordillerans by the fine construction of their houses, resembling that of the lowland Filipinos, and they are particularly conspicuous about cleanliness.
 Their houses are set on four large and strong straight posts of incorruptible wood resistant to humidity, driven into the earth; instead of being made of bamboo cut in long narrow strips joined by rattan, as the lowland Filipinos do.
 Their houses are airy and bigger, and they do everything to decorate it the best way they can.
 They barter for products from their mountains, such as beeswax, cacao, and tobacco.